mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 # A more realistic Docker container

 Most web applications don't accept traffic directly from the browser.
 Instead, they use an HTTP server like Nginx or Apache to handle the gruntwork of HTTP.
-I'll modify the Dockerfile slightly to add in Nginx:

-The complete code is available in the [`nginx` branch of my docker-flask-upload-demo repo](https://github.com/mtlynch/docker-flask-upload-demo/tree/nginx).
+To mimc this in my example, I'll modify the Dockerfile to integrate Nginx.
+The complete code is available in the [`nginx` branch of my docker-flask-upload-demo repo](https://github.com/mtlynch/docker-flask-upload-demo/tree/nginx), but the interesting changes are below:

-There are a few changes

 ```bash
 # Install nginx.